Ahamed-Shojib/Ahamed-Shojib/README.md

 ## 👨‍💻 About Me
 I am a **Web Developer & Machine Learning Enthusiast** with expertise in **Python, Django, Natural Language Processing (NLP), and AI-powered applications**.
-With a **strong foundation in full-stack development and deep learning**, I actively build web-based AI applications and contribute to open-source projects.
+With a **strong foundation in full-stack development and Machine learning**, I actively build web-based AI applications and contribute to open-source projects.

 🎓 **BSc in CSE** | Green University of Bangladesh
 💡 Always learning and exploring new technologies!